 - Oblivious to Love: Madoka Mawari has a crush on him.
 He doesn't know about it at all, mostly because she can't spit it out.

 - Red Oni, Blue Oni: Is one of the blue oni to Souichirou's red, being much calmer and generally relaxed than him (though he can be set off given enough effort, as his early beatdown of Souichiro proves handily).

 A first-year student at the Todo Academy and Maya's equally busty younger sister.
 Like her brother Shin, she possesses dragon eyes, which gives her the ability to see anywhere in the past, present, and possible futures.
 In addition, it allows her to see and listen to dead, and learn from inanimate objects.
 So far, she has difficulty controlling it.
 Since the first time they met, she has devoted herself to becoming Souichiro’s wife, because she believes its fate and it follows the tradition of the Natsume women.

-A self proclaimed hoodlum, and the heir of the Demon Exorcist family.
-A first-year student, he has been fighting his whole life because of being picked on, due to his lineage.
+A self proclaimed hoodlum, and the heir of the Nagi demon exorcist family.
+A first-year student, he has been fighting his whole life because of being picked on, due to his lineage and their potential to go out of control as well as their general strangeness.
 Because of the way he looked and acted, he had little experience with women his own age, until high school.
-He has problems expressing his feelings toward people, often acting detached to the people he cares most about.
-His family has long been discriminated against from the lack of understanding by others, and the fact that their power can cause them to become extremely powerful and dangerous to society.
+He has problems expressing his feelings toward people, often acting detached or surly even to his friends and family.

 Tropes associated with Souichiro: